InsightDev/SRCNN-keras/README.md

 ### Training

 SRCNN-keras is training on the 91 images.
 I use 91 as the batch_size, just random crop from each image.
-An epoch has 100 steps, and 1000 epochs is trained - 100k steps.
+An epoch has 100 steps, and 1000 epochs is trained - 100k steps. matlab's imresize is used.

 ![Image text](https://github.com/InsightDev/SRCNN-keras/blob/master/src/data/loss.png)